Birthday: June 1, 1239 (Gemini)

 When King Henry died in 1272, Edward succeeded him to the throne with his impressive track record in military service and his proven fortitude.
 As the king, he was expected to maintain peace in the country.

-In 1275, he imprisoned Eleanor de Montfort, Simon's daughter, who was to marry Llywelyn ap Gruffudd, prince of Gwynedd.
+In 1275, Edward captured Eleanor de Montfort, Simon's daughter, who had been married to Llywelyn ap Gruffudd, Prince of Gwynedd.

 In 1282, Llywelyn's younger brother Dafydd unexpectedly started a rebellion, but it proved to be a disaster as both the brothers were killed shortly afterwards in the battle.